davidmalcolm/gcc-python-plugin/docs/basics.rst

          This function is only available when the plugin is built against gcc 4.6 and later, not in 4.5

+.. py:function:: gccutils.get_field_by_name(decl, name)

+      Given one of a :py:class:`gcc.RecordType`, :py:class:`gcc.UnionType`, or :py:class:`gcc.QualUnionType`, along with a string `name`, look for a field with that name within the given struct or union, returning it as a :py:class:`gcc.FieldDecl`, or None if it wasn't found

 Working with source code
 ========================